Map of the whole of Shiga Prefecture

 This is a museum themed on Hachiman-gawara tiles and the history of Hachiman.
 Omihachiman flourished and developed as a castle town and a town of Omi merchants.
 With a lot of historical scenery such as the townscape that preserves traces of the past, the surrounding area has been designated as a National Important Preservation District for Groups of Traditional Buildings.
 Tiles represent the expression of a roof, and a series of roofs has become a part of the townscape.
 In these perspectives, the building of this museum is also an exhibit with many attractive features of tiles.
 Built at the site of a former tile factory, facing the Hachimanbori Moat with better water transportation, the Kawara Museum is a very unique building in black and white mono-tone color made with many tiles.
 To recreate an old-fashioned handmade atmosphere, tiles are colored unevenly so that they naturally blend into white storehouses.
 Old tiles are also used to draw paintings or patterns and reproduce old stories.
 Address9-1 Moto 9, Tameshin-cho, Omihachiman City, Shiga Prefecture, Japan Opening Hours9:00-17:00 (admission until 16:30) Regular Closing DayMondays, year-end and New Year's holidays, and the day following a national holiday,

-• Kusatsujuku Kaido Koryukan no name
+• Kusatsujuku Kaido Koryukan Recommended spots

 スポット画像未設定